 Patients who are older than 45 loss this ability to accommodate for near and this is called Presbyopia and in order to read, they need to have a reading glasses.
 The same thing happen to patient who underwent cataract surgery.

 In cataract surgery, the natural lens (cataract) will be removed and replaced by standard intraocular lens which only can focus light from distance and patients can no longer see clearly for near distance.
 Most of people who underwent cataract surgery need glasses for near tasks such as reading and +3.00 Diaptor is within an acceptable range.

 he final far distance vision after cataract surgery will depend on many factors and +1.00 for far distance is an acceptable variation after cataract surgery.
-You can try Presbyopia Contact Lenses such as Acuvue Oasys for Presbyopia and Focus Dailies Progressive Contact Lenses.
+You can try Presbyopia or Multifocal Contact Lenses such as Acuvue Oasys for Presbyopia and Focus Dailies Progressive Contact Lenses.